YassinSadfi23/DesktopApp-Kindergarden-Management-/README.md

 # DesktopApp-Kindergarden-Management-
-Desktop application to manage a kindergarden Finacially and administratively
+Desktop application to manage a kindergarden Finacially and administratively with QTcreator